List of Vulcan launches: Peregrine Mission One

 Peregrine Mission One was a lunar lander built by Astrobotic Technology, selected as a part of NASA's Commercial Lunar Payload Services program.
-It was launched on the maiden flight of Vulcan Centaur on January 8, 2024, 07:18 UTC.
+It was launched on the maiden flight of Vulcan Centaur on January 8, 2024, at 07:18 UTC.
 The Vulcan Centaur successfully placed Peregrine into trans-lunar injection, however, following a fuel leak with the spacecraft unrelated to the Vulcan Centaur, the lander failed in its attempt to land on the Moon.